QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 | Object | False    |

 A loader plugin.
 A plugin is an object with the following keys:
 * class — Points to an implementation of the `LoaderPlugin` interface.
-Can be in either of the following forms:
+Must be in the following form:
     * `my.package.MyClass` — A class to be instantiated and used
-    * `my.package.MyClass::thing` — A static field containing an instance of a `LoaderPlugin`
 * packages — List of packages that should be accessible from the plugin

 ## Custom Elements